glorialulu/TSNet/docs/transient.rst

 on the characteristic grid, as shown in :numref:`MOC_grid_unsteady`.
-The explicit fist-order finite difference scheme is implemented such that the computation of the acceleration terms does not interact with adjacent computational sections, thus preserving the original structure of the MOC scheme. %as shown in :numref:`MOC_grid_unsteady`.
+The explicit fist-order finite difference scheme is implemented such that the computation of the acceleration terms does not interact with adjacent computational sections, thus preserving the original structure of the MOC scheme.
 Mathematically, the acceleration terms along positive and negative characteristic lines can be represented as: